OCamlPro/freeton_wallet/sphinx/install.rst

 Using Docker
 ~~~~~~~~~~~~

-Using :code:`ft: with Docker will work on Linux, Mac OS and Windows.
+Using :code:`ft` with Docker will work on Linux, Mac OS and Windows.

 The latest image of :code:`ft` is available on: